Rehnyk/recipe-app/docs/domain-model-description.md

-In summary, the inclusion of `createdAt` and `updatedAt` in each table is a best practice that supports a wide range of administrative, user, and system functionalities and should be maintained throughout the lifecycle of the app's database schema.
+In summary, the inclusion of `createdAt` and `updatedAt` in each table is a best practice that supports a wide range of administrative, user, and system functionalities and should be maintained throughout the lifecycle of the index's database schema.

 ## Conclusion